ENCCS/gpu-programming/content/7-gpu-levels.rst

 To achieve proper parallelisation, one needs to be more prescriptive and specify what one wants.
 OpenMP offloading offers multiple levels of parallelism as well:

-  - **teams** coarse garin: the iterations are distributed among the teams
+  - **teams** coarse grain: the iterations are distributed among the teams
   - **distribute** distributes the iterations across the master threads in the teams, but no worksharing among the threads within one team
   - **parallel do/for** fine grain: threads are activated within one team and worksharing among them
   - **SIMD** like the ``vector`` directive for OpenACC